 I hung up the phone, feeling like a terrible friend.

 It was May of 2013 and I was days away from my egg retrieval for an in vitro fertilization (IVF) cycle.
 I was bloated and uncomfortable from my enlarged ovaries and was feeling pretty overwhelmed with the constant doctor appointments to monitor my follicles.
-I had canceled, yet again, with a friend, whom I had dinner plans scheduled with.
-The truth was, I just wanted to lay on the couch and watch a movie.
+I had canceled, yet again, on a friend that I had dinner plans with.
+The truth was that I just wanted to lay on the couch and watch a movie.

 I spent the first few years of my infertility journey feeling selfish.
 I felt bad for feeling so selfish.
 It took me a long time to understand that the word "selfish" gets a bad rap.
 Being selfish is typically considered to be a negative trait.
 It is defined as concerning yourself with your own interest, regardless of others.
 From my view, if ever there were a good time to focus on your own interests, experiencing infertility might be just the occasion.